aurelberra/stopwords/README.md

 # Project status

-These Ancient Greek and Latin stopwords for textual analysis are primarily designed to be used in [Voyant Tools](http://voyant-tools.org/), where they have been implemented.
+These Ancient Greek and Latin stopwords for textual analysis are primarily designed to be used in [Voyant Tools](http://voyant-tools.org/), where they are implemented.

-The lists are still being refined and documented: see the [project rationale and history](rationale.md) and the [revision notes and TODOs](revision_notes.md).
+See the [project rationale and history](rationale.md) and the [revision notes](revision_notes.md).

 # Current lists

 * [Ancient Latin stopwords](stopwords_latin.txt) (version 2)
 * [Ancient Greek stopwords](stopwords_greek.txt) (version 2)

-This is still a work in progress.
+This will remain a work in progress for some time.
 Questions, comments and advice are most welcome.